Georges034302/Unix-System-Programming/README.md

 This repository contains **lecture notes, examples, and scripts** used in the subject **32547 – Unix Systems Programming**.

-The material introduces Unix fundamentals, command-line tools, file systems, and Bash scripting.
+The material introduces Unix fundamentals, command-line tools, file systems, Bash and Python scripting.

 ---